Everything You Need to Know About How to Train a Puppy (or dog!)

 7. Positive Reinforcement: The Power of Rewards

-Positive reinforcement is the most effective method for training puppies.
-By rewarding desired behaviors with treats, praise, or playtime, you encourage your puppy to repeat those behaviors.
+Positive reinforcement dog training is the most effective and humane method for training puppies.
+By rewarding desired behaviours with treats, praise, or playtime, you encourage your puppy to repeat those behaviours.
 Puppies respond best to positive, reward-based training because it builds their confidence and strengthens the bond between you and your dog.

 Timing and Consistency